 Over 60% of counties in the U.S. do not have an orthodontist's office, thereby limiting access to treatment for a large portion of the population.
-Using our proprietary teledentistry platform, we have helped treat over 80% of these underserved counties since launching in 2014.
-Our doctor network includes licensed orthodontists and general dentists in all 50 U.S. states, Puerto Rico, and Canada, allowing us to service members located anywhere in these geographies.
-In addition, our rapidly scaling network of over 240 SmileShops provides prospective members a convenient touchpoint when considering treatment.
+Using our proprietary teledentistry platform, we have helped treat members in over 80% of these underserved counties since launching in 2014.
+Our doctor network includes licensed orthodontists and general dentists in all 50 U.S. states, Puerto Rico, Canada, Australia, and the U.K., allowing us to service members located anywhere in these geographies.
+In addition, our rapidly scaling network of over 300 SmileShops provides prospective members a convenient touchpoint when considering treatment.